Straight from the Farm to your Family's table

 As the land evolved, so did our mission.
 We designated Crooked Limb Farm a pollinator sanctuary, raising honey bees and planting heritage flowers that bloom across the seasons to support the birds, bees, and countless pollinators that now thrive here—strengthening the very ecosystem that sustains our orchards and native nursery plants.

 Our commitment extends beyond the farm’s fence line.
-Through our nonprofit, Wings of Eden Conservancy, we’re working to create safe habitat for pollinators and avian species throughout the region, ensuring that the restoration happening on our ridge contributes to a wider network of biodiversity.
+Through our nonprofit, Wings of Eden, we’re working to create safe habitat for pollinators and avian species throughout the region, ensuring that the restoration happening on our ridge contributes to a wider network of biodiversity.

 Crooked Limb Farm is a regenerative farm rooted in conservation.